 Scenic drives, exciting hikes and cascading waterfalls — Shenandoah National Park is a Virginia jewel that has all the important characteristics.
 Because of its location, only 75 miles (120 km) from Washington DC, it’s also a treasure that it’s easy to get to.
 But where to stay at Shenandoah National Park for the best experience?

 For prime park access, there are a few places to stay inside Shenandoah National Park.
-Other options for where to stay when visiting Shenandoah are the gateway towns Front Royal, Luray, Harrisonburg, Waynesboro and Charlottesville.
+However, also consider the cozy gateway towns of Front Royal, Luray, Harrisonburg, Waynesboro and Charlottesville.

-Do you want the very best access to everything that Shenandoah National Park has to offer?
-The accommodations inside Shenandoah National Park gives you that unbeatable park access.
+Want the very best that Shenandoah National Park has to offer at your fingertips?
+The accommodation inside Shenandoah National Park gives you that unbeatable park access.

-These unique places to stay in Shenandoah National Park are located at the park’s center, where the elevations are the highest.
+These rustic places to stay are located at the park’s center, where the elevations are the highest.
 This means that you bed down with remarkable lookouts just a stone’s throw away.

 Both Crescent Rock Overlook and The Point Overlook, facing west, are superb sunset spots.
 If you travel with a loved one, it doesn’t get more romantic than a Shenandoah sunset here.